MillerBrainObservatory/millerbrainobservatory.github.io/docs/guides/mbo_servers.md

 This is where your intermediate results should go.

 ``` {admonition} Internet Access

 Users are strongly discouraged to browse the internet on the compute server, browsing should be done on your local machine only.
 A browser is available for Jupyter notebooks, but internet access is discouraged.

 ```

 ### Other Software

 - MATLAB
 - Fiji / ImageJ
-- Visual Studio Code
-- Pycharm
 - Irfanview (photo/video viewer)
 - git bash
 - wezterm

 Contact a server administrator to inquire about adding additional software.

 Please do not install software without consulting an MBO admin.

 ## Connecting to Network Servers